 LEDs come in a variety of packages and combinations.
-Many packages have an arrangement of multiple LEDs in one, such as bar graphs and 7 segment displays that are often used to show levels or digit characters, respectively:
+Many packages have an arrangement of multiple LEDs in one, such as bar graphs and 7 segment displays that are often used to show levels or digit characters.

-However, no matter what they look like, they’re all basically the same to use, and there are only two practical circuit concerns; first, making sure the polarity is correct, and second, limiting the current through them so they don’t burn out.
+Regardless of what they look like, they’re all basically the same to use.
+There are only two practical circuit concerns: making sure the polarity is correct and limiting the current through them so they don’t burn out.

 The circuit symbol for an LED is a diode with arrows coming out of it, signifying the photon emission: